WeblateOrg/weblate/docs/contributing.rst

 Alternatively you can report them to security@weblate.org, which ends up on HackerOne as well.

-If you don't want to use HackerOne for whatever reason, you can send the report by email to michal@cihar.com.
+If you don't want to use HackerOne, for whatever reason, you can send the report by email to michal@cihar.com.
 You can choose to encrypt it using his PGP key `3CB 1DF1 EF12 CF2A C0EE  5A32 9C27 B313 42B7 511D`.